reorg-icp/Proof-of-agreement/README.md

     npm run local
     ```
 3. Go to the URL provided in the terminal output to interact with the canister smart contracts through your browser.

+### More ideas

+   NFTs for Contract Ownership: When a contract is signed, mint a unique NFT (non-fungible token) representing that contract.
+The NFT can be stored in the parties’ wallets, serving as proof of ownership.
+Any attempt to steal the contract would involve stealing the associated NFT as well.

+Secure Identity Verification: Your Proof of Identity protocol is crucial.
+Consider integrating biometric authentication (such as fingerprint or facial recognition) for identity verification.
+This adds an extra layer of confidence in the parties’ identities.